|

 Gluten

 All hail a thick slice of sourdough.
 Gluten brings with it claims of causing leaky gut and inflammation.
 Inflammation is a top root cause of hormonal imbalance, but is gluten—in and of itself—to blame?
 Outside of a true gluten sensitivity or celiac disease, there isn’t significant research to prove that avoiding gluten is beneficial for hormone balance.
 Rather, it’s more important to think about the quality of gluten you’re consuming.
 When in doubt, choose organic grains.
 Opt for packaged loaves with minimal ingredients and no added sugar.
-Ultimately, removing grains may help hormones balance short term (by means of lowering acute inflammation), but it’s not necessary, long-term.
-Most women can work on rebalancing their gut microbiome so that they can consume grains as a part of a healthy, well-rounded diet.
+Ultimately, removing grains may help hormones balance short term (but it’s not necessary, long-term).
+Most women can consume grains as a part of a healthy, well-rounded diet.

 Soy

 When it comes to hormone balance, soy is also highly debated.
 It’s widely studied for its estrogenic and anti-estrogenic effects on the body.
 Studies may seem to present conflicting conclusions about soy, but this is largely due to the wide variation in how soy is studied.
 Good news: results of recent population studies suggest that soy has either a beneficial or neutral effect on various health conditions.
-Soy is a nutrient-dense source of protein that can be consumed, beneficially, in moderation.
 When possible, opt for unprocessed, organic, and fermented soy.
-Think: tempeh, miso, and tamari.
+Think tempeh, miso, and tamari.
 Caveat—women with estrogen-dominance hormonal imbalance conditions are particularly sensitive to the phytoestrogens in processed soy (this includes endometriosis, PCOS, fibroid sufferers and those with ovarian cysts).
-At any rate, it’s best to consume your soy intake with your doctor or healthcare provider.

 salad bowl_eating to heal hormones